jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ### Registered mode

-In this mode your Server will be included in the server list supplied by a Directory.
-Jamulus has a list of built-in Directories that Clients can know, and if you register your Server with one of these, anyone can then discover and connect to it.
+In this mode your Server will appear in the server list supplied by a Directory.
+Jamulus Clients come with a list of Directories built-in.
+If you register your Server with one of these, anyone can discover and connect to it.

 You can also have your Server listed by a Custom Directory (see below), if that better meets your requirements.
 Clients can then only see your Server if they also know the Custom Directory.